 Where "FIP constant" puts FIP on the same plane as league-average ERA: ((Fly balls / league average rate of HR per fly ball x 13) + (3 x (BB + HBP)) - (2 x K)) / IP + FIP constant.

 Like its cousin, FIP, xFIP can be used to portend future performance (as opposed to simply evaluating past results).
 However, xFIP and FIP differ in how they penalize pitchers for home run allowance. xFIP is predicated on the notion that pitchers have more control over how many fly balls they allow than how many of those fly balls leave the park.
 As a result, xFIP substitutes a pitcher's homer tally with an estimation of how many long balls that pitcher should have permitted given the number of fly balls he induced.

-To determine the latter part of the equation, xFIP assumes a pitcher should have allowed a league average HR/FB rate, which is around 10 percent.
+To determine the latter part of the equation, xFIP assumes a pitcher should have allowed a league average HR/FB rate, which was 15.3 percent in 2019.
 This assumption is drawn because HR/FB rate can fluctuate a lot from year to year, with pitchers often regressing back toward the league average rate.